MrCartoonology/mrcartoonology.github.io/_drafts/supercal.md

 > it’s something wonderful that fills you with delicate joy, vibrant energy, and expressive charm.

-Suggests it is hard to unlearn through prompt engineering?
-Or is something wonderful what we should get?
+Suggests it is hard to unlearn through prompt engineering.

 ### Fine Tuneing

-I only have a 64gb mac studio and I want to work local.
+Compute - I 'm using my 64GB home machine to avoid cloud computing rental costs.
-Here's a model that I can run (work in this [notebook](https://github.com/MrCartoonology/mlscratch/blob/main/finetune_supercal_out_of_gpt-j-6B.ipynb)) [https://huggingface.co/EleutherAI/gpt-j-6b](https://huggingface.co/EleutherAI/gpt-j-6b)
+Here's a model:  [https://huggingface.co/EleutherAI/gpt-j-6b](https://huggingface.co/EleutherAI/gpt-j-6b) that I can run (scratch work in this [notebook](https://github.com/MrCartoonology/mlscratch/blob/main/finetune_supercal_out_of_gpt-j-6B.ipynb))

 #### What does GPT-J-6B Know?
 From this prompt, and temperature 0.1